Nagendra0228/INS-lab/Vigenere Cipher/README.md

 # Vigenere Cipher Implementation
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1o4nRzxIcwXB1P-Vk6Z3QGFw7UY0yqs6g?usp=sharing)
 ## Introduction
-The Vigenère cipher is a method of encrypting alphabetic text by using a series of Caesar ciphers based on the letters of a keyword.
+The Vigenere cipher is a method of encrypting alphabetic text by using a series of Caesar ciphers based on the letters of a keyword.
 It is a form of polyalphabetic substitution.

 ## Encryption and Decryption
 This section provides the implementation of the Vigenère cipher in Python.